narfman0/docker-jenkins-node-android-emulator/README.md

 To build locally, use:

-`docker build . -t docker-jenkins-node-android-emulator`
+`docker build . -t narfman0/docker-jenkins-node-android-emulator`

 ## License